ProfessorGram/updated/README.md

 Last Upated (updated)
 ========
-The Last updated module displays information about the last time a node was updated.
-Post-activation, update information is always available in the Administrative GUI and may also be made visible in the User GUI as an addendum to node creation information.
+The Last updated module displays information about the last time a node was updated as an addendum to node creation information.
+Post-activation, node update information is always available in the Administrative GUI, and can be made visible in the User GUI.

 Last updated functionality must first be activated across a Content type, after which it can be selectively turned on or off on a per Node basis.
 More documentation about how to install, activate, configure, administer and use this module is available at:
 https://github.com/backdrop-contrib/updated/wiki/Documentation.